In this article

 6. Ensure that there’s a break clause.

 Break clauses can be drafted to ensure only the tenant can execute it, offering security throughout the lease term.
-They can also be used to offer flexibility and cut short a long lease, in the event your business outgrows the property.

 Struggling with a commercial lease?